end2endzone/ShellAnything/CONTRIBUTING.md

 ## We use [Github Flow](https://guides.github.com/introduction/flow/index.html), so all code changes happen through pull requests
 Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
 We actively welcome your pull requests:

-1. Fork the repo and create your branch from `master`.
+1. Fork the repository and create your branch from `master`.
 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.
-5. Make sure your code lints.
+5. Make sure your code lints and follow [coding styles](#use-a-consistent-coding-style).
 6. Issue that pull request!